mjlab.managers

 Event terms trigger operations at specific simulation events.
 They’re commonly used for domain randomization, state resets, and periodic perturbations.

-The three modes determine when the event fires:
+The four modes determine when the event fires:

 • "reset": On every episode reset.
 Use for parameters that should vary between episodes (e.g., initial robot pose, domain randomization).